 Leontine received her first painting lessons from Hans Canon, who was a guest at the Littrow house and recognized young Leo’s talent.
 Leo subsequently met Jean d’Alheim, a Russian baron who worked as a painter in Paris.
 He inspired the young artist’s further development in her turn to Impressionism, which Leontine von Littrow interpreted in her own unique way with virtuoso strokes in magnificent light and color.

 She got to know the area around Trieste and Abbazia (Opatija), where the Littrow family lived, at an early age.
 She repeatedly chose this landscape as the subject of her paintings.
 She captured them in numerous city and harbor views, bays and coastal surf studies.
 Her interest in the Istrian and Dalmatian landscape brought her together with Olga Wisinger-Florian (1844-1926), with whom she shared both artistic interests and a close personal friendship.
 The two painters met in 1887 when OWF was working as a teacher in Abbazia.
 That very summer, they undertook a trip to Ragusa (Dubrovnik) in Dalmatia together with Emil Jakob Schindler (1842-1892).

 To be recognized as a painter before the turn of the century was difficult for women.
-However, there is already an indication of their appreciation at that time; not only recurring exhibitions in Vienna, Munich and especially London; but when in the years from 1883-86 orders were placed for the furnishing of the Hochparterresäle in the Museum of Natural History with paintings, was Leontine von Littrow the only female painter who was not passed over.
+However, there are already some indications of her esteem at the time; not only recurring exhibitions in Vienna, Munich and above all London; but when commissions were awarded for the decoration of the Hochparterresäle in the Natural History Museum with paintings in the years 1883-86, Leontine von Littrow was the only female painter who was not passed over.
 The paintings depict the coast of Ragusa.